robchendev/FRET/README.md

 Do note: If you plan on using the -rankup command, make sure this bot's role is higher than the roles you are trying to give via rankup.
 I haven't yet made any error checking for this so your bot will just terminate if it encounters this error.

+F.R.E.T. needs the permission to manage messages since it will be deleting messages to clear up the chat whenever someone invokes a command incorrectly or sends a message in the wrong channel.

+### Customization

-Since this was a personal project, a lot of my variables will be different from what you would want.
-A customizable JSON file is provided for you to make simple changes to the identification of roles and channels.
-The user using any of the moderator commands must have the `DBmanager` role id.
+Since this was a personal project, my variables will be different from what you would need. `ids.json` is provided for you to make changes to the identification of roles and channels.
+Here are what they mean:

+    DBmanager - Anyone with this role will be able to use F.R.E.T.'s mod commands promoChannel - The channel promo.js to passively runs in questionChannel - The channel where question.js can be invoked impersonateChannel - The channel that forwards messages to targeted channels rank1...6 - The leveled rank names
+    rank1Points...6Points - The leveled rank point thresholds

 ## Future Plans